intel/auto-round/README.md

 ### Gaudi2/ CPU/ GPU

-We found a significant accuracy discrepancy with the qdq model using the AutoGPTQ GPU backend with asymmetric quantization in some scenarios.
-Please switch to symmetric quantization to alleviate this issue.
+We found a significant accuracy discrepancy with the qdq model using the AutoGPTQ GPU backend with asymmetric quantization in some scenarios, especially at lower bits,like 2.
+Please save quantized model to AuoRound format to fix this issue.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer